Recommended vaccination schedule for cats

 For cats that go outside, cats exposed to other cats, and cats with high epidemiological risk exposure:

-Calicivirosis (C or FCV) = one of the valences that are part of Coryza
+Calicivirosis (C or FCV) = part of the cat flu complex

-Feline Rhinotracheitis (R) = Feline Herpes Virus (FVH) = one of the valences that are part of Coryza
+Feline Rhinotracheitis (R) = Feline Herpes Virus (FVH) = part of the cat flu complex

 Boosters every 2 to 3 years